openfin/app-seed-shared-modules/README.md

 ```
 Then you are able to write your tests against your React components.
 See the API documentation on the [React](https://facebook.github.io/react/docs/test-utils.html) site.

+To install as an OpenFin app click on the link below.
+For the app to run the localhost sever must be started by running 'node server' in the terminal.

 [https://dl.openfin.co/services/download?fileName=openfin_modules&config=http://localhost:9075/app_local.json](https://dl.openfin.co/services/download?fileName=openfin_modules&config=http://localhost:9075/app_local.json)